 A limited number of festival t-shirts will be available at the merchandise tent at Festival HQ.
 These feature the festival logo drawing (by local artist Peter Waddle) printed on organic cotton t-shirts in three colours.
 Tote bags and childrens t-shirts will also be available.

 CDs and merchandise provided by some festival performers will also be for sale at the merchandise tent.

 Verandah Music Festival is a waste aware event and is aiming to achieve zero waste to landfill.

 We provide water refill stations so please bring a refillable water bottle.

-Carbon emissions associated with conducting the Verandah Music Festival will be calculated with assistance from University of Tasmania staff and will be offset to make the festival carbon neutral.
+Carbon emissions associated with conducting the Verandah Music Festival will be calculated and will be offset to make the festival carbon neutral.

-Our passion is for the festival to benefit people without harming the planet.
+Our passion is for the festival to benefit both people and the planet.